OmalleyFinalYearAppliedProject/FinalYearAppliedProjectGMIT/README.md

 | 6 | LaTex Editor |

+## Compiling
+- To compile the project you must for recreational or testing you must first download the android studio application
+- and open a copy of the cloned repository
+- You must click build and the application will build and prompt on the android  enulator

 ## Deployment
 - To run my program(s) you must carefully follow the instructions provided in the links below to successfully run .
  1. git clone https://github.com/OmalleyFinalYearAppliedProject/FinalYearAppliedProjectGMIT.git